William Barr Secretly Visited Jail Where Jeffrey Epstein Was Held About Two Weeks Ago, Former Mobster Alleges

-A New York mafia informant who was close to the late mob boss John Gotti, and often visited Gotti at Metropolitan Correctional Center in Manhattan, dropped what if accurate would be a bombshell revelation in an interview published Sunday by The New York Post.
-In the interview, former Gotti adviser Lewis Kasman said that the jail may have received a secret, VIP visitor about two weeks ago.
+A New York mafia informant who was close to the late mob boss John Gotti — and who often visited Gotti at Manhattan’s Metropolitan Correctional Center — dropped what, if accurate, would be a bombshell revelation.

+This information was published Sunday by The New York Post.
+During an interview, former Gotti adviser Lewis Kasman said that the jail may have received a secret, VIP visitor about two weeks ago.
-That visitor, Kasman says, was United States Attorney General William Barr.

 The visit would have come around the same time that former Donald Trump friend Jeffrey Epstein — the multimillionaire convicted pedophile — was found unresponsive in his cell after what authorities called a failed suicide attempt.
-Epstein died on Saturday, as The Inquisitr reported, as the result of a successful suicide attempt, authorities say.
+Epstein died Saturday as the result of a successful suicide attempt, authorities say, via The Inquisitr.

 “When does that happen?”
 Kasman said in his Post interview.
-“The attorney general never visits jails.
-Something’s not right there.”

-Because the Metropolitan Correctional Center is a federal facility that houses federal prisoners such ads Epstein and Gotti, it technically comes under the jurisdiction of the U.S. attorney general and, ultimately, the U.S. president.
+Because the Metropolitan Correctional Center is a federal facility housing federal prisoners such as Epstein and Gotti, the institution technically comes under the jurisdiction of the U.S. attorney general — and, ultimately, the U.S. president.

-Epstein, as The Inquisitr reported, is said to have told guards at the MCC as well as fellow inmates that someone had tried to kill him.
+As The Inquisitr reported, Epstein reportedly told guards,as well as fellow inmates at the MCC, that someone tried to kill him.

 According to a report published Saturday by The Washington Post, “people close to Epstein” also believe that the his death was the result of “foul play.”